Yxxx0/CSE15L-Lab-Reports/Lab-Report-1.md

      ![](Screenshot/ls-no-arguments.png)

-     > The working directory was /home when the command was run. `ls` is used to list the files and folders at the given path, so I received this output because there is a file named 'lecture1' under the '/home' directory.
+     > The working directory was `/home` when the command was run. `ls` is used to list the files and folders at the given path, so I received this output because there is a file named 'lecture1' under the '/home' directory.

   2. Share an exmaple of using the command with a path to a directory as an argument.

      ![](Screenshot/ls-with-directory.png)

-     > The working directory was /home when the command was run.
+     > The working directory was `/home` when the command was run.
 This output list out all the things in the lecture1 file.

   3. Share an example of using the command with a path to a file as an argument.

      ![](Screenshot/ls-file.png)

-     > The working directory was /home when the command was run.
+     > The working directory was `/home` when the command was run.
 The output is an error, because `Hello.java` is a java file containing the code, there is no other file that the `ls` command can list.
+But if there were more files inside file, `ls` will list them out.

 - For `cat` command
   1. Share an example of using the command with no arguments.

      ![](Screenshot/cat-no-arguments.png)

-     > The working directory was /home when the command was run. `cat` is used to print the contents of files given by the paths, so the output shows nothing because I didn't give it a path to `cat`something.
+     > The working directory was `/home` when the command was run. `cat` is used to print the contents of files given by the paths, so the output shows nothing because I didn't give it a path to `cat`something.

   2. Share an exmaple of using the command with a path to a directory as an argument.

      ![](Screenshot/cat-with-directory.png)

-     > The working directory was /home when the command was run. lecture1 is a directory, there are many other file under lecture1, the `cat` command can not print a directory.
+     > The working directory was `/home` when the command was run. lecture1 is a directory, there are many other file under lecture1, the `cat` command can not print a directory.

   3. Share an example of using the command with a path to a file as an argument.

      ![](Screenshot/cat-file.png)

-     > The working directory was /home when the command was run.
+     > The working directory was `/home` when the command was run.
 The output print out the code in Hello.java file.